Classical simulation and quantum resource theory of non-Gaussian optics: Phase-sensitive simulator for Gaussian states and operations

 \end{widetext} In order to obtain the desired inner product $\bra{G_1}\ket{G_2}$, we need to use the inner products with the reference states.
 Therefore, we not only specify all Gaussian states with covariance matrix $\sigma_i$ and mean $\bm{\mu_i}$, but we also use the inner product with the reference state, which we indicate as $o_i$; as a whole, we will henceforth represent a pure Gaussian state as

 when necessary.
-Gaussian operations can then be performed by appropriately updating the covariance and mean.
-For single modes, we can directly give the covariance matrices and means to compute the overlap with the reference state; more generally, we give an algorithm to do this computation in Appendix~\ref{ap:refstate}.
+We can then use the tools presented in Sec.~\ref{sec:background} to update the covariance and mean of the Gaussian state and then perform a Gaussian measurement by computing the overlap with the corresponding Gaussian state in a phase-sensitive manner.
+We can directly give the covariance matrices and means to compute the overlap with the reference state for a single mode; more generally, we give an algorithm to do this computation in Appendix~\ref{ap:refstate}.
 Also in Appendix~\ref{ap:alt_phase}, we give based on the article~\cite{yao2024riemannianoptimizationphotonicquantum} an alternative way to simulate Gaussian overlaps in a phase sensitive way using the stellar formalism.